Tawnygoody/MS2-World-of-Rugby/TESTING.md

         - If the moves made is less than or equal to 65: points = 20, stars = 2
         - Anything above 65: points = 0, stars = 1

 ## Saving High Scores

+- Ensure the default high scores are displaying on the Leader Board.
+- Ensure the high scores are displaying in order, with the best score appearing at the top of the leader board.
+- Ensure the maximum number of scores displaying on the leader board is 15.
+- Ensure that if a user gets a higher score than the 15th score, the lowest score is knocked off the leader board.
+- Ensure the first letter of the user's name is capitalized.
+- Ensure a user's score is saved to local storage, so they do not lose their score when starting a new game.

 ## Reset the Leader Board

+- Ensure when the user resets the leader board the user is taken back to the home screen.
+- Ensure when the user saves a new high score all the default high scores should appear and all user scores should be removed.

 ## Game Over

+- Ensure once the timer reaches zero, the Game Over modal shows.
+- Ensure when audio is on (mute icon should be showing) that background music will stop and a game over sound plays when the timer reaches zero.
+- Ensure when audio is off (volume up icon should be showing) that a game over sound does not play when the timer reaches zero.